 When my first niece, Rylie, turned one, I made her a tea set that matched her first birthday theme, Rylie in One-derland.
 I loved having the opportunity to make her something special, that she could treasure later in life.
 After Rylie, came Kyla and Payton.
 I realized I couldn’t favor one niece, they all deserved their own special teapots.

 Payton’s first birthday was watermelon themed, and came and went before I had a chance to get hers complete for her first.
 However, her watermelon tea set came just six months late, for Christmas.

-As soon as Christy shared the theme I knew I wanted to create a teapot with a slice taken out of it, showing the bright red and dark seeds on the inside.
+As soon as Christy shared the theme I knew I wanted to create a watermelon tea set.
+The teapot designed with a slice taken out of it, showing the bright red and dark seeds on the inside.
 When I finally got started, I allowed the body of the teapot to dry out slightly, before cutting the triangle shape out.
 I added clay slabs into the area, creating the watermelon slice.
-I added a stem like handle, leaves, vines, and the easy to recognize watermelon striping.
+I added a stem-like handle, leaves, vines, and the easy-to-recognize watermelon striping.

 After the body of the teapot was complete, I made small teacups, with corresponding colors and patterns to match.
 I used black glaze to splatter the interior of the cups, to reference the black seeds of a watermelon.

 After completing the set, I decided it still wasn’t finished.
 I took the cut out section from the teapot, added slabs to it, and turned the watermelon slice into a creamer pitcher.
 A small vine was added for the handle, and a section was cut out of the top, to create a lid.

 I was excited to finally hand Payton’s teapot over to her.
 I hope she will cherish it for years to come.

 Kyla’s teapot is currently in the works, hers will be Carnivale themed for her second birthday.
 Check back for an update in the coming months.
 Check out Rylie’s Alice and Wonderland teapot here.